unparalleled-js/docs-1/connectors/mssql/introduction.md

 >
 > This allows the user to have login access to the SQL Server instance.
 However, this user will not have access to any tables.
 >
 > The next step is to grant permission to the necessary tables.
 There are a few ways to do this.
 One of the simplest ways is to grant access based on a **ROLE**.
+[Find out more about database-level roles here](https://docs.microsoft.com/en-us/sql/relational-databases/security/authentication-access/database-level-roles?view=sql-server-2017)
 >
 > ```sql
 > ALTER ROLE db_datareader ADD MEMBER workato;